 Tactical workload requires a very particular skillset.
-The best tuner will fail if he doesn't recognize that he is dealing with a tactical workload.
-I have seen complete projects failing because developers ignored this important fact.
+The best tuner will fail if he doesn’t recognize that he is dealing with a tactical workload.
+I have seen complete projects failing because developers ignored this critical fact.

 The skillset required for the strategic workload is unique.

 I strongly recommend to read this post which explains all the details: